 Strategic Planning Committee (SPC)

-The Strategic Planning Committee (SPC) is a standing joint administrative faculty committee charged to support University strategy and planning at the highest level.
+The Strategic Planning Committee (SPC) is a standing joint administrative and faculty committee charged to support University strategy and planning at the highest level.
 The committee advises on strategy, helps develop planning materials, analyzes data and information to support current plans, and ensures the alignment and integration of planning across the institution.
+The SPC is responsible for recommending one-time funding of Strategic Educational Excellence Development (SEED) Grants.
+Click here to view SEED Grant information.

 The Strategic Planning Committee: